Panther KF51: Protection systems

 In order to stay at a low mass, the KF51 Panther utilizes a hybrid protection concept, combining passive, reactive and active protection systems.
 The innermost layer consists of the all-welded steel structure covered by passive composite armour modules.
 The second layer comprises sensor-fused reactive armour, while the final layer consists of active protection system.

-As hard-kill active protection system, Rheinmetall utilizes its StrikeShield system, which is capable of defeating anti-tank guided missiles, rocket-propelled grenades and kinetic energy penetrators, using an "energy blade".
+As hard-kill active protection system, Rheinmetall uses its StrikeShield system, which is capable of defeating anti-tank guided missiles, rocket-propelled grenades and kinetic energy penetrators, using an "energy blade".
 The KE penetrators are usually broken into 2 to 4 pieces when hit by the StrikeShield APS, dispersing the kinetic energy over a larger impact area and thus significantly reducing their penetration capacity.

 As shaped charge threats can be defeated more easily by active protection systems, while KE penetrators retain a larger amount of residual penetration, the Panther's passive armour is optimized for defeating KE rounds.
 In 2023, Rheinmetall considered the integration of a second, launcher-based APS to given the high potential of such a system to defeat top-attack threats.
 The company stated that in a future iteration, the Panther could receive such a system.
 On the KF51-U demonstrator, the Iron Fist hard-kill system and the MUSS 2.0 soft-kill system are fitted to the turret, while StrikeShield modules are installed on the hull.

 As soft-kill measures, the Panther is fitted with eight Rheinmetall Rapid Obscuring System (ROSY) smoke grenade launchers mounted in staggered rows of two behind the central camera housing on each side of the turret.
 The Panther's sensors can detect the launch signature of ATGMs and anti-tank missiles and cue the crew towards the threat.

 To defeat drones and other source of top-attack threats, the Panther features the Top Attack Protection Systems (TAPS).
-TAPS utilizes different soft-kill and hard-kill effectors and sensors.
+TAPS uses different soft-kill and hard-kill effectors and sensors.
 As of 2023, the core of the TAPS was developed, but the exact choice of effectors was still open.